+86-159 9860 6917

 In summary, fabric is a versatile material in civil engineering and environmental projects, offering solutions for soil separation, erosion control, drainage, filtration, reinforcement, protection, and landscaping.
 Its ability to perform multiple functions makes it a valuable component in a wide range of construction and environmental applications.

-- Primary function: Geofabric focuses on soil separation, filtration, drainage, and erosion control, whereas geogrid is designed for soil reinforcement, load transfer, and structural stabilization.
+- Primary Function: Geofabric focuses on separation, drainage, and erosion control; geogrid on reinforcement and load transfer.

 In conclusion, the choice between Geogrid and Geofabric depends on the specific requirements of your project.
 Geogrids offer structural support and load distribution, while Geofabrics excel in erosion control and soil preservation.
 Analyzing your site conditions and design goals will help you make an informed decision, ensuring the success of your soil stabilization and erosion control project.